Funding and the DSA

 - Funding Postgraduate Education for Disabled Students

-SOAS has limited capacity to provide DSA non-medical helper support to all of our disabled students.
-Our in-house tutors provide on-campus DSA Specialist One to One Study Skills support for our students.
-From 2018/19 we no longer provide in-house DSA Specialist Mentoring.
+SOAS has limited capacity to provide DSA non-medical helper support to our disabled students.
+From 2019/20 our in-house tutors will only be providing DSA Specialist One to One Study Skills tutoring to continuing students who have already started their support.
+Since 2018/19 we have no longer provided in-house DSA Specialist Mentoring.
 Needs Assessors should not include SOAS as an NMH provider in their recommendations for new DSA applicants.

 Where an in-house service is not provided or we have insufficient capacity we work closely with specialist agencies to ensure that students receive consistent support and follow-up.
-Providers with whom we have established working practice include Equality Focus for Specialist Mentoring; NAS Services (The National Autistic Society) for AS Specialist Mentoring; Clear Links for Specialist One to One Study Skills Support and BITT Services for Assistive Technology Training.
+Providers with whom we have established working practice include Equality Focus for MH Specialist Mentoring; NAS Services (The National Autistic Society) for AS Specialist Mentoring; Clear Links for Specialist One to One Study Skills Support and BITT Services for Assistive Technology Training.